stellasphere/cssscroll.js/README.md

 ```
 **CSS:**
 To create scroll effects, you need two different CSS 'rules', one without the active scroll class and one with.

+To make transitions seamless, it is usually best to include a `transition` time so that the changes, in this case to the padding and font size, will occur smoothly instead of it happening suddenly.

 > For the active scroll class, usually `.scrollactive` will do, but if you have multiple events, you might want to use the more specific class with `-*eventname*` at the end.
 Ex: `.scrollactive-notpagetop` Either one will work fine.